Schedule of Events

 How many people do we need to form a team?

 We recommend that a team consist of at least 10-15 people, with each individual walker raising funds.
 Encourage your team members to beat the national fundraising average of $300, or raise $100 or more to become a Champion For Cures.
 You can have a team with fewer than 10 walkers, and most teams have many more.
-The more walkers on a team, the more fun it is!
+You are also welcome to register without a team and sign up as an individual!

 Can we have more than one team captain?